10 financing options for cosmetic surgery

-Pros: Can be easily accessible for homeowners and affordable now that mortgage rates are at historic lows.
-Interest is tax-deductible for most people.
+Pros: Can be easily accessible for homeowners and affordable as mortgage rates remain low.
+Plus, interest is tax-deductible for most people.

-Cons: The volatile housing and job market means that you could be left holding your hat should you be forced to sell your home -- or if interest rates take an unexpected jump.
+Cons: An uncertain housing and job market means that you could be left holding your hat should you be forced to sell your home -- or if interest rates take an unexpected jump.

 It may not be sexy, but the best answer for most people is to save each month until you have the bill covered -- then get the procedure done.